John Paul Jones Arena: Home-court advantage

 UVA playing host to Duke at JPJ in February 2022.

 JPJ is known as harboring one of the best basketball home-court advantages and crowd noise in the Atlantic Coast Conference and nationwide.
 Hall of Fame coach Rick Pitino of Louisville (and Kentucky) said on the eve of his first game at JPJ in 2015 that he'd heard Virginia has "one of the best arenas in the ACC" and he was "looking forward to seeing it."
 After his first visit, a five-point victory for No. 3 Virginia against No. 9 Louisville, Pitino lamented that at JPJ the UVA crowd is "on top of you."
 Pitino would later add to his praise, "[At UVA] they all stand up with 10 seconds to go [on the shot clock], cheering their team on defensively.
 I have not seen that in my 40 years of college basketball."
-ESPN ranked John Paul Jones Arena as the second toughest arena to play in in the ACC.
+ESPN ranked John Paul Jones Arena as the second toughest arena in which to play in the ACC.